adrianblakey/adrianblakey/README.md

 If you would like to order any of these parts, please send us email to: [Sales](mailto:sales@aart.dev?subject=[Purchase please]) In the body of the email please put:

   Your full name.
-  Your email address (if it's different from the one you're send this from)
+  Your email address (if it's different from the one you're send this from).
+  Your phone number.
   Your shipping address.
   The part(s) you'd like to order, and the quantity.
-  Your shipping preference (special, first, second).
+  Your shipping preference (special, first, second, tracked, signed).
 The parts usually fit in a Royal Mail "large letter".
 Domestic special delivery is £7.35, first class is £2.10 (to give you an idea).

+Perhaps needless to say, we do not sell your information.

 ### The Process